…by Jonas E. Alexis

 “Vice presidential debate updates: The winner?
 Our analysts say Pence came out ahead,” LA Times, October 4, 2016.

-Posted by Jonas E. Alexis on October 5, 2016, With 4374 Reads Filed under Investigations, Life.
+Posted by Jonas E. Alexis on October 5, 2016, With 4377 Reads Filed under Investigations, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.